RayaneCTX/ECE264-Summer-2021/PA01/README.md

 ### Helper Functions

 You will want to (but are not required to) create helper functions as you write your code (e.g. a helper function to swap characters inside the phrase).
-These helper functions should be defined **outside** of the `#ifndef` preprocessor guardsas much as possible.
+These helper functions should be defined **outside** of the `#ifndef` preprocessor guards as much as possible.
 If you keep the helper function definition inside of these guards, we could run into potential problems during grading if your helper function is used by several required functions.

 ## Grading